cpersico/cpersico.github.io/posts/thoughts-on-legacy-software.md

 We needed to simplify this.
 Discard all the desktop code and redefine the input to be what we needed to perform each task.
 But where to start? we couldn't just stop working on the product.

 For years it had shackled progress and innovation.
-Finally, the opportunity for improvement appeared and a very simple solution was implemented.
+Finally, the opportunity for improvement appeared and we implemented a very simple solution.
 After that, all pieces seemed to fall in place on their own and the gears started turning.

 I learned a valuable lesson about software design.